GuyRozenblat/git-remote-workshop/README.md

 # git-remote-workshop
-Example code for the git remote workshop
+Example code for the git remote workshop rt